-NOAA's ability to provide environmental intelligence depends on having reliable and timely access to environmental measurements from around the world.
+14 NOAA Hydrographic Surveying Services Sources Sought, March 2023 https://sam.gov/opp/a2c810efe4d948dea827c7bec5500c4d/view to environmental measurements from around the world.
 Given the vast amount of data required to create useful forecast products, for example, no single entity or nation can gather all of this information independently.
 As a result, multiple domestic policies and international agreements call for data to be shared on a full and open basis.
-As commercial data buys can present unique challenges to these arrangements, NOAA programs and offices may consider alternative options that better fit the needs of the mission and vendor.
+As commercial data buys can present unique challenges to these arrangements, NOAA programs and offices may consider alternative options that better fit the needs of the mission.